aheit2020/ELK-Project/README.md

   - name: Start filebeat service
     command: service filebeat start

-- Ensure the playbook has the full path to filebeat-playbook.yml in the playbook, and that your own username is filled out next to remote_user:
+- Ensure the playbook is properly formatted with correct spacing, has the full path to filebeat-playbook.yml in the playbook, and that your own username is filled out next to remote_user:
 - Use command in /etc/ansible/roles: ansible-playbook filebeat-playbook.yml to run the playbook
 - On Kibana navigate to the Filebeat installation page on the ELK server GUI
 - Scroll down to the bottom of the page and click Check Data, if the steps worked you will see an affirmation of its success in a green message